Everything you need to know as a first-time student.

 Domestic students may apply at any time throughout the year.
 Outcomes for change of major/second major/minor requests will be emailed to students from CI Faculty.
 If you are enrolled please refer to key dates for final dates to add and withdraw units

 If you require further information, please contact the Creative Industries Faculty by: Phone: (07) 3138 8114 Email: firstname.lastname@example.org

 Before you start this course we assume you have sound knowledge in these areas:

 We assume that you have knowledge equivalent to four semesters at high school level (Years 11 and 12) with sound achievement (4, SA).

 Your actual fees may vary depending on which units you choose.
-All fees are based on current fixed fee prices.
 We review fees annually.

-You'll need to pay the Student Services and Amenities Fee (SSAF) as part of your course costs.
+You may need to pay the Student Services and Amenities Fee (SSAF) as part of your course costs.